[Summer of Decluttering] How to Choose a Long-Lasting USB-C Cable (September 2021 Edition) [Summer in Japan]

 Data Transfer Speed

-but since USB cables are rarely used for data transfer these days, you may not need to worry about it too much.
+However, since USB cables are used less and less for data transfer these days, you may not need to worry about it too much.

 charging speed